Mark-Barr/hiring_challenge/README.md

-itsc_hiring_challange
+itsc_hiring_challenge
 ================

-This repository contains all of the information you should need to get started on our hiring challange.
+This repository contains all of the information you should need to get started on our hiring challenge.

 # goal